-Five manufacturers — ASUS, MSI, ASRock, Khadas, and Minisforum — have announced Panther Lake NUCs, each targeting different segments of the market.
+Six manufacturers (ASUS, GMKtec, MSI, ASRock, Khadas, and Minisforum) have launched or announced Panther Lake NUCs, each targeting different segments of the market.
+The ASUS NUC 16 Pro and GMKtec EVO-T2 are already shipping, with configured models available on Amazon and through direct sales respectively.
 Before reaching for a credit card, though, you need to understand a critical distinction that determines whether your new mini PC gets genuine GPU performance or entry-level graphics wearing a Panther Lake badge.

 The X-Series Distinction That Changes Everything